 Through laboratory rotations, teaching programmes, placements, annual retreats and national/international conferences, students will gain a broad variety of benefits and opportunities including:

 - multidisciplinary insights into molecular and chemical biology of bacterial pathogens, and the evolution, impact and spread of antibiotic resistance and the discovery and development of novel antibacterial agents

 - exposure to relevant research activities, facilities and opportunities at two world-class research universities

 - opportunities to network at national and international levels

-- a tax-free stipend (expected to be in the region of £20,000 per annum) for HEU students
+- a tax-free stipend (expected to be in the region of £20,000 per annum) for Home/EU students

 For full programme details please visit the Wellcome Trust Doctoral Training Centre in Antimicrobials and Antimicrobial Resistance website.

-Tax free stipend (expected to be in the region of £20,000 per annum) for HEU students.
+Tax free stipend (expected to be in the region of £20,000 per annum) for Home/EU students.

-This programme is open to UK and European Union (HEU) students with a first-class or upper-second-class undergraduate degree, or a masters degree (with a merit/distinction) in a relevant discipline.
+This programme is open to UK and EU students with a First or 2:1, or a merit/distinction at masters level in a relevant discipline.